amphibian/reegion_select.ee_addon/README.markdown

 (And likewise for the other region types.)

-##Plugin Parameters
+##Template Parameters

-REEgion Select accepts ten optional parameters:
+Reegion Select accepts ten optional parameters:

 - `show=""` -- A pipe-delimited list of values to show, if you don't want all of the default values to display. (e.g., `show="CA|NY|OH|MI"`)
 - `hide=""` -- A pipe-delimited list of values to hide, if you don't want all of the default values to display. (e.g., `hide="Canada|United States|Mexico"`)